h-sehee/math308-binary-game/docs/egdd.md

 ## Feedback

 *Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*
+- Sad horn sound if the player gets an order wrong.
+- Happy bell sounds if the player gets an order right.
+- Congratulations music if the player successfully completes the level, with a level complete screen.
+- Sad music if the player fails the level entirely, with a game over screen.

 *Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*